sharonzefanyaa/hr-gp-dmo/README.md

 • The "items" column, in the metastore table "gp_rx", represents the "total number of items prescribed".
 • The first 4 letters of postcodes for GP practices in Bolton are: 'BL1 ','BL2 ','BL3 '
 ### OUTPUT REQUIREMENTS
-• Results data should be saved as a JSON file
+• Results data should be saved as a JSON file.
-• Place the result data in the hdfs directory: /user/studentID/solution
+• Place the result data in the hdfs directory: /user/studentID/solution.
 • Order results by "practice_code" in descending order.
 ### DATA DESCRIPTION
 Schema for gp_address table: